RunestoneInteractive/thinkcspy/_sources/Selection/Nestedconditionals.rst

         else:
             print("x and y must be equal")

 The outer conditional contains two branches.
-The second branch (the else from the outer) contains another ``if`` statement, which has two branches of its own.
+The second branch (the outer else) contains another ``if`` statement, which has two branches of its own.
 Those two branches could contain conditional statements as well.

 The flow of control for this example can be seen in this flowchart illustration.

 .. image:: Figures/flowchart_nested_conditional.png

 Here is a complete program that defines values for ``x`` and ``y``.
 Run the program and see the result.
 Then change the values of the variables to change the flow of control.